paralelo14/VikingBoat/README.md

 Author: TWA - Third World Attacker - @twattacker

-All crawlers are made using Scrapy framework
+All crawlers are made using Scrapy framework, so you need to check out Scrapy doc to see how works.

-OBS: Put the TOKEN of your profile/page on the code, so the crawler you post in your page (Is comented on the code where you should put the token)
+OBS: Put the TOKEN of your profile/page on the crawler's code, so the crawler can post in your page (Is comented on the code where you should put the token)

 Any sugestions: